0xDBFB7/varian-turbo-controller/README.md

 > WARNING: This board has only been tested for a few hours.
 The software does not provide any of the sensing or safety features present in the stock controller.
 It might blow up your pump, kill your cat, spin the earth around your impeller, etc.
 >
 > Not that I'm a paragon of best practice in any case, but this seriously isn't an acceptable level of quality.
 In particular, it was designed to be etched at home, as my normal board house was closed for the holidays.
 > I've had one instance where shoot-through blew up one of the MOSFETs.
 I don't know what would happen if this occurs while the pump is at maximum speed.
-Adding fuses between the legs of the half-bridge would probably be a good idea to prevent catastrophic braking.
+Adding fuseholders between the legs of the half-bridge - and perhaps between each phase to the pump - would probably be a good idea to prevent catastrophic braking.

 There are several other open-source turbomolecular pump controller projects online that are better developed and that might be preferable.
 In addition, the pumps use a kind of synchronous or induction motor, not a "brushless"-like, so no sensing is needed, only a constant 850 Hz, which is basically just a 3-phase VFD or motor controller.
 Unfortunately, I wasn't able to find any off-the-shelf system with the required parameters.